 - Select Today to start tracking transactions as of today.
 In the Account Balance field, enter the balance of the account for today.

 - Select Other to pick a specific date to start tracking transactions.
 In the Select a date field, choose the date you want to start tracking transactions for the account in QuickBooks.
 In the Account Balance field, enter the balance of the account for the date you pick.

 - When you're done, select Save and Close.

-Edit an opening balance
+Edit opening balances

-Learn more about editing and fixing opening balances.
+Learn more about editing opening balances.